Rufus Segar

-Rufus Segar (28 August 1932 – 7 May 2015) was a British anarchist, illustrator and graphic designer who was best known for his designs of the monthly Anarchy magazine throughout the 1960s.
-He and his wife, Sheila Bullard, were life-long anarchists.
+Rufus Segar (28 August 1932 – 7 May 2015) was an English anarchist illustrator and graphic designer.
+He was born in Ipswich, Suffolk in England.
+His father's occupation as a pharmacist resulted in the family moving a lot in England and eventually to the North Wales coast.
+Segar initially attended grammar school and then enrolled on a course in the Liverpool College of Art.
+Following graduation in 1953, he and Sheila Bullard, his then-girlfriend, later to became his wife, moved to London.
+In 1961, while working for an advertising agency, he began to design the covers for the anarchist magazine Anarchy over ten years, for which he received critical acclaim.
+From 1964 to 1982, Segar worked freelance for the Economist Intelligence Unit.
+When he retired in the 1990s, he moved to Saltwood in Kent and then to Pershore in Worcestershire.
+He and his wife were life-long anarchists.

 Early life

-Segar was born in Ipswich, Suffolk, the second son of Eric and Ethel.
-His father was a member of the The Magic Circle.
-Segar's son, Rupert, described his grandfather as a pharmacist.
-Segar described him as an "an itinerant pharmacist".
-Segar's family moved a lot during his childhood, "setting up various ill-starred business ventures".
-Initially they moved to Walsall in 1936, to Bilston in 1938 and to Bristol in 1939.
-Then, in 1946 they moved to Colwyn Bay in North Wales, and two years later they moved fourteen miles along the coast to Prestatyn.
+Rufus Segar was born in Ipswich in Suffolk, England, on 28 August 1932, the second son of Eric and Ethel.
+He described his father as an "an itinerant pharmacist".
+The family moved a lot during his childhood, "as his father moved across the country setting up various ill-starred business ventures".
+They moved to Walsall in 1936, Bilston in 1938, and Bristol in 1939.
+In 1946, they moved to Colwyn Bay on the North Wales coast, from where, two years later, they moved fourteen miles east to Prestatyn.

-Segar recalled that, at least the age of ten or twelve years old, he was convinced that he wanted to become a cartoonist.
-He initially attended Rhyl Grammar School, where he took an A-level in mathematics and then attended St Asaph Grammar School (which later became Ysgol Glan Clwyd), where he took an A-level in art.
-While he was taking his A-level in art, his teacher led him to enrol on a four-year course in the Liverpool College of Art, which he did in 1949.
+Segar recalled that, at least at the age of 10 or 12 years old, he was convinced that he wanted to become a cartoonist.
+He initially attended Rhyl Grammar School, where he took an A-level in mathematics, and then attended St. Asaph Grammar School, where he took an A-level in art.
+While there, his teacher led him to enrol on a four-year course in the Liverpool College of Art, which he did in 1949.
 The course was split into halves.
 For the second half, students were asked to choose a discipline of applied art from about eight options.
-The tutors told him to elect for illustration, which he did.
+Seegar enrolled for illustration.
+He recalled in an interview which independent graphic designer Daniel Poyner undertook with him at home in 2009: 'At that time the idea of illustration was a book with maybe one picture on the cover and five or six inside, and that was an illustrated book.
+I said "bloody nonsense".
+I was much more interested in techniques like aquatinting, etching, engraving, lithography, block-making, tone and line process work.
+And so I did all of those things.
+I gave myself a brief of roving about what other people did.
+I went off to pottery and went off to theatre design, to textiles, and just roved.'

-While Segar was a student, he moved into an anarchist collective in Upper Parliament Street, where he met Sheila Bullard, who he later married.
-One of the residents was Harold Sculthorpe, who was employed as the clinical analysis laboratory of a hospital in Liverpool and who started the Liverpool Anarchist Group.
-Sculthorpe subsequently wrote the 1993 book Freedom to Roam, which was published by Freedom Press.
+While Segar was a student in Liverpool, he moved into an anarchist collective in Upper Parliament Street, where he met Sheila Bullard, like him an anarchist, whom he later married.